stake-house/goerli-eth-bot/README.md

 #### main
 `main.js` file which deals with Discord API via `discord.js` module.
 Recieves the command of a discord member, processes their request and dispatches the appropriate message in response.

+## Testing
+* Take a look at "Test Zone", at the bottom of `src/goerliBot.js` and write the appropriate function calls for the tests you want to run (you can bypass the actual bot here and test the underlying functions)
+* Use `npm install` then `node src/goerliBot.js` to run the tests

 ## Acknowledgements
 This bot is forked from [Stake-house/GoErli-Eth-Bot](https://github.com/stake-house/goerli-eth-bot)